 The five cases discussed in this themed section offer important insights in the country-specific nature of basic income development, which at times seems to suggest an almost idiosyncratic trajectory.
 But when looked at through the lens of comparative political economy, key underlying features are starting to emerge.
 The way countries conceptualise basic income as a distinct ‘policy problem’ appears to be correlated to the specific nature of their welfare state configuration.
 Our cases can be divided into two broad categories.
 One the one hand, both Spain and the UK each face important institutional and political capacity constraints making transitioning to a basic income exceedingly difficult.
 The solution may be to instead opt for ‘cognate’ policy solutions moving towards but not fully embracing the basic income model.
 On the other hand, Denmark, Finland and the Netherlands are revealed to exhibit relatively high levels of institutional capacity — resulting in experimenting with basic income, for instance — which one might expect to translate into a higher likelihood that decision-makers in the near future could opt for introducing some form of basic income There.
 However, the latter cases also point out several barriers and hurdles, often of a political nature, that continue to challenge instituting a basic income even in high-capacity policy environments.
 The view that basic income experiments have opened a robust policy window might be premature (De Wispelaere et al., 2018).
 Much depends on how basic income trajectories are understood in relation to wider seminal challenges posed by long-standing unresolved tensions in the construction of economic security within the modern welfare state (Haagh, 2017, 2019).
-Even small steps towards basic income can be seen as these tensions in design of means-tested and behavior conditional income support playing out, without a full basic income necessarily emerging from this.
+Even small steps towards basic income can be seen as these tensions in design of means-tested and behaviour conditional income support playing out, without a full basic income necessarily emerging from this.
 In this context, the review article looks at how conceptualising basic income as a ‘policy problem’ makes it possible to both draw on and contribute to literatures on institutional change in the context of comparative literatures on capitalist and welfare state varieties.
 Specifically, change processes in recent income security reform in individual cases are explored in terms of the role and relationship between developmentalism and universalism in welfare state evolution, because of the way these factors shape state capacity and political and policy trade-offs.

 The themed section is structured as follows.
 First, the Review Article explores elements of a comparative political economy analysis of basic income reform, touching on the role of institutional variation and global trends in shaping trajectories of, political support for, and trade-offs connected, with, recent policy debates and experiments.
 Thereafter, the cases of Denmark, Finland and Holland are sequenced in terms of variation in relatively high levels of institutional capacity for basic income and in orientation of recent experiments.
 Last, the UK and Spain are entered as cases of lower level of capacity or/and greater institutional constraints connected with basic income transitions.
 The literature section picks out relevant thematic areas of literature to follow up on relevant themes and debates.